Viicos/telegram-bot-framework/README.rst

     handlers = ['console', 'file']

 All ``defaults`` fields are optional, and logging config can be tweaked to fit your needs (only the ``botframework`` logger is required).

+You can specify the location of your config file with the ``TELEGRAM_CONFIG`` environment variable.
+If not set, it will try to load the config from the ``config.toml`` file, relative to the current working directory.

 Creating your first command handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^